 The gym is their social hub, and they have very few additional commitments.

 But, with age comes responsibility, and many adults do not have hours of free time to spend at the gym.

-The good news is that you can still build muscle, strength, and fitness with short, condensed workouts.
+The good news is that you can still transform your physique by building muscle, strength, and fitness with short, condensed workouts.

 This style of training is called minimalist or abbreviated training.

 This article explains the concepts of minimalist training and provides you with some sample workouts.

 - What is Minimalist Strength Training?

 - Minimalist Strength Training – Wrapping Up